cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 # Product Activation

 A Cloudify license is provided to all Cloudify Premium subscribed customers by Cloudify support.
-Cloudify Premium trial customers receive their trial licnse via email upon trial request.
+Cloudify Premium trial customers receive their trial license via email upon trial request.
 Request your free 60 day trial at https://cloudify.co/download/#trial.
 To activate your Cloudify manager submit your license through either the Cloudify management console (UI) or via the Cloudify CLI.